This post is also available in: Italiano (Italian)

 Naples is a very popular port for the best cruise ships, as well as one of the most loved stops for the cruisers interested in foodie tours to taste the traditional Neapolitan dishes.
 I know it for a fact: during my recent European cruise on the Norwegian Epic, I had the chance to spend one day in Naples, too.
 Because I love my city and I always write so much about it, I was asked by several fellow cruisers to be their guide.
 When I got back I decided to write the same itinerary on this blog: if you don’t have enough time, exploring using tips from a local can be the perfect way to experience the city.

 While so many decide to stop for one of the several Pompeii tours that the cruise ships offer once they disembark at Naples port (I’ve got you covered: you don’t need to book an expensive tour to visit, check out my Pompeii guide for a self guided tour), others were wondering if they could see Naples in a day.
-Of course it’s not ideal, I always suggest people to spend at least three or four days in Naples to experience even the less touristy areas like Christmas Alley at via San Gregorio Armeno, but if you only have one day in Naples because you’re on a cruise or in the middle of a road trip, then let me show you in detail what you can see and eat without wasting your time!
+Of course it’s not ideal, I always suggest people to spend at least three or four days in Naples, using our public transport and enjoying the Art Stations of the Naples Metro, to experience even the less touristy areas like Christmas Alley at via San Gregorio Armeno, but if you only have one day in Naples because you’re on a cruise or in the middle of a road trip, then let me show you in detail what you can see and eat without wasting your time!

 One day in Naples: start at Naples port “Molo Beverello”

 The starting point of tour of Naples in a day is the harbor, shown on the above map as “Molo Beverello” (you could be a bit closer to the city than that, but it depends from your cruise ship).
+This is also where you have to head to if you’re planning to hop on a ferry to visit Capri island.
 Whether you arrive from one of the great cruise ships or not, getting there is particularly easy.
 Public transport in Naples is easy to use.
 From the Central Station in Piazza Garibaldi, several buses, trams and metros get there.
 You might want to buy a daily ticket for unlimited rides.
 The TIC Napoli Giornaliero is a ticket that will only cost you 4,50€, saving you a lot of money.
 You can buy it at every station, but also at several newsstands in Naples.
 This is a self guided walking tour and you won’t have to walk too much to get from one point to the other.
 While you walk, in fact, you will be crossing many Naples highlights from your list of things to see.
 Yet if you are too tired, it’s always nice to count on public transport to get back to your cruise ship or to your hotel.

 From Naples port you will immediately notice the unmistakable shape of the castle Maschio Angioino, “Castel Nuovo”, which dominates the scenic Piazza Municipio.
 It was built between 1279 and 1284 by Charles I of Anjou, and has hosted important figures as Giotto, Petrarch and Boccaccio over the years.
 The Palatine Chapel, which is today the seat of the Civic Museum, is still intact.
 The legends say that in the underground prisons of this castle there was a huge crocodile that fed on the prisoners who had earned a death sentence: of course there never was a crocodile in Naples, but the prisoners were still terrified of being sentenced “to death“!